Solar Incentive Changes in 2026: What Wisconsin Homeowners Can Do Now

 The first problem is simple: the provider usually captures most of the upside.
 The homeowner may get some benefit, but not all of it, and often not even most of it.

-The third problem is that Wisconsin is not even a clean, settled market for these arrangements.
-The PSC allowed one third-party residential solar structure in 2022, but that decision was later overturned in court, and the legal status of these deals remains unsettled.
+The third problem is that Wisconsin is not a clean, settled market for these arrangements: The PSC allowed one-third-party residential solar structure in 2022, but that decision was later overturned in court, and the legal status of these deals remains unsettled.

 That is why we are skeptical.

 We do not offer leased residential solar.
-Our view is that many Wisconsin homeowners can still make solar work financially without relying on a financing structure that is optimized more for the owner of the contract than the owner of the home.
+Our view is that many Wisconsin homeowners can still make solar work financially without relying on a financing structure optimized more for the contract owner than for the homeowner.

 That distinction matters.
 Large national solar firms do not operate like local contractors.
 Their public SEC filings show that long-term customer agreements can be sold, financed, and securitized as financial assets.
 That does not automatically make every lease or PPA bad.
 But it does mean homeowners should understand what they are actually buying, and who the structure is really designed to benefit.

-Due to solar incentives changes in 2026, the loss of the federal residential credit makes Wisconsin’s state-level incentives much more important.
+Due to changes in solar incentives in 2026, the loss of the federal residential credit makes Wisconsin’s state-level incentives much more important.
 That is where Focus on Energy comes in.

 In 2026, Focus on Energy increased its residential solar rebate from $300 per system to as much as $2,400.
 That does not fully replace the old federal credit on every project, but it materially narrows the gap, especially on smaller and mid-sized residential systems.
 And unlike a tax credit, this rebate is not something you wait to realize at filing time.
 It directly reduces project cost after installation.